Skip to content

 Frequently Asked Questions

-Should I include employer pension contributions?
+Include employer pension contributions?

 Only if you're reaching this specific target.
-Usually it's cleaner to run pension planning separately and use this tool for tax-advantaged savings account, cash savings, or other personal pots.
+Usually it's cleaner to run pension planning separately and use this tool for tax-advantaged account, cash savings, or other personal pots.

 Match the assumption to where the money sits.
 Cash: 2-5%.
 Bonds: 3-5%.
 Global equity index: 5-8% long-term average.
 Higher assumptions mean larger sensitivity to being wrong.